vplauzon/azure-training/aks-intro/README.md

 This is the tip of the iceberg.
 Kubernetes is a very rich ecosystem and we can't cover it in an hour.

-Next step could be to look at the [Azure Online Documentation](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) and dive into scenarios that could be useful for you and / or your organiation.
+Next step could be to look at the [Azure Online Documentation](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) and dive into scenarios that could be useful for you and / or your organization.